 This is not intended as a review of the book

 This writer has used Stevia for years with no noticeable side effects.
 Yet my diabetic spouse is a different story.
 Seemingly mild issues such as headaches or unexplained muscle cramps.
-Side effects from artificial sweetener is not something that would normally be connected, taking into consideration a stressful position as a school Principal.
+Not something that would normally be connected.
+Taking into consideration a stressful position as a school Principal.
 Now a light has turned on.

-This is not intended as a review of the book, rather exposure of how once again we have been duped as a public about what was believed to be healthy and is anything but.
-The “money monster” is once again at the very center, as this product is just part of the billion dollar artificial sweetener line of products.
+This is not intended as a review of the book.
+Rather exposure of how once again we have been duped as a public about what was believed to be healthy.
+Only to discover it is anything but.
+The “money monster” is once again at the very center.
+As this product is just part of the billion dollar artificial sweetener line of products.

-Searching the Internet you will easily find millions of links about positive information on artificial sweeteners.
-Over 18 million of Google.
-Mixed in are a few that question just how healthy they are, but there are a plethora of others touting their efficacy.
+Searching the Internet finds millions of links about positive information on artificial sweeteners.
+Over 18 million on Google.
+Mixed in are a few that question just how healthy they are.
+But there are a plethora of others touting their efficacy.